tamarabuilds/react-gallery-app/gallery-app/README.md

 * Structure, style and CSS were updated:
   * Updated font to Lexend to improve readability.
 Learn more: https://www.lexend.com/
   * Favicon updated to a little star.
-  * Background, photo container, button static and active colors were all updated.
   * All images are rounded off for friendlier layout.